 Right now, mobile is big news.
 And by “mobile” I don’t just mean your smartphone; tablets are getting more powerful and affordable, netbooks and laptops are getting more portable, even consoles and TVs can provide access to the Internet.
 Clearly, mobile is here and it’s not going away.

-Taking place in St. David’s Hotel in Cardiff Bay, the conference boasted a strong line-up of speakers from Wales, the UK and beyond.
+Taking place in St. David’s Hotel in Cardiff Bay, Handheld Conference boasted a strong line-up of speakers from Wales, the UK and beyond.
 There were representatives from Microsoft and Facebook, and speakers in roles ranging from copywriters and engineers to designers and developers.

 After an early registration and more breakfast pastries and coffees than I should have had, we piled in to get started…